ArchipelagoMW/Archipelago/docs/options api.md

 start_with_sword = bool(self.options.starting_sword.value)
 ```
 All numeric options (i.e. Toggle, Choice, Range) can be compared to integers, strings that match their attributes,
 strings that match the option attributes after "option_" is stripped, and the attributes themselves.
+The option can
+also be checked to see if it exists within a collection, but this will fail for a set of strings due to hashing.
 ```python
 # options.py
 class Logic(Choice):